learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 Those components will update their internal state and stop routing traffic to the IP address.

-Since the components might be busy doing something else, **there is no guarantee on how long it will take for those components to remove the IP address from their internal state.**
+Since the components might be busy doing something else, **there is no guarantee on how long it will take to remove the IP address from their internal state.**

 For some, it could take less than a second; for others, it could take more.